 For that reason, you must first accept that any SEO which occurs is not always fully under your control, for the simple fact that it involves websites and online properties that are owned and controlled by other people.
-That being said, you will find that most website owners are happy to cooperate with your efforts.
+That being said, you will find that most website owners are happy to cooperate with your SEO efforts.

 To do so, Google needs to look at other websites and locations online and what they find there is where the importance and authority of your website will be established.
 These are critical ranking factors when it comes to them determining where your website is going to appear in their results.

-Compared to on-page there are not as many activities that can be undertaken to boost a website’s off-page SEO.
-This does not make it any less important, but for many, it may simplify the whole process of off-page SEO.
+Compared to on-page there are not as many activities that can be undertaken to boost a website’s Off-Page SEO.
+This does not make it any less important, but for many, it may simplify the whole process of Off-Page SEO.
 There are basically three areas that deserve focus, and these are branding, social media, and link building

 Google is a great lover of brands and making yours bigger and better will certainly not do any harm if done the correct way.
 In Google’s eyes, brands are seen as trustworthy, and any business whose brand is strong is also regarded as being more reliable.
-This plays perfectly into Google desire that its search results are high quality as possible.
+This plays perfectly into Google’s desire that its search results are high quality as possible.

-Backlinks are what many people solely regard as off-page SEO, and it is certainly the most important aspect of it.
+Backlinks are what many people solely regard as Off-Page SEO, and it is certainly the most important aspect of it.
 Backlinks are one of Google’s top 3 ranking factors so it is little wonder that so much emphasis is placed upon them.
 Unfortunately, most businesses get it wrong, and go out and try to create as many backlinks as they can, with no thought or strategy to it.
 This can do way more harm than good.

-The reason for that is that Google is as much interested on where the links are coming from, as the number of them.
+The reason for that is that Google is as much interested in where the links are coming from, as the number of them.
 Further to that, they do not want to see countless spammy links coming from spam websites, and if they do, you can expect the website to quickly drop down the rankings.